Art Commissions

 commissions work?

-After the initial exchange of ideas, I usually prepare three or more designs for the client, based on which we go through three rounds of comments and revisions.
+After the initial exchange of ideas, I usually prepare two or more designs for the client, based on which we go through two rounds of comments and revisions.
 It’s quite common for the artwork to evolve so much that the final version has little in common with the initial designs.
-Once the design stage is complete, we decide on the best method of execution, whether that’s spray paint, vinyl print, or another medium.
+Once all the detail are agreed, we decide on the best method of execution, whether that’s spray paint, vinyl print, or another medium.

-If the artwork is to be painted, I suggest a colour palette and provide colour samples for approval before starting.
-At the end of each day, I update the client on the progress, allowing for any questions to be addressed or adjustments to be made promptly.
+If the artwork is to be painted, I suggest a colour palette before starting.
+At the end of each day, I update the you on the progress, allowing for any questions to be addressed or adjustments to be made promptly.

 Art commissions can be divided into two categories: commercial and community art.
 Commercial commissions focus on clients such as institutions, brands, or companies, while community art is created to beautify local spaces, with the history and residents of an area serving as the main focus of the artwork.